jordanrolph/hello-adonis/README.md

 TODO: run migration to initialise the database
 TODO: run seed to create test data

+1. Run `npm install`
+2. Copy `.env.example` file and rename to `.env`
+3. Run `node ace generate:key` to generate a random app key (automatically added to .env)
+4. Create a postgres database and add connection string to `DATABASE_URL` in `.env`
+5. Create a second postgres database, with a name ending _test.
+Add connection string to `.env.test`
+6. TODO: Add link guide to run db migration
+7. Run `node ace serve` to start the app

 Start development server: `node ace serve`

 ## Database with Drizzle ORM